harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-loki.md

 * Verify that the deployed service is running safely and performing automatic rollbacks.
 * Apply machine learning to every deployment to identify and flag anomalies in future deployments.

-This topic describes how to set up a Grafana Loki health source when adding a CV step to your Continuous Deployment (CD).
+This topic describes how to set up a Grafana Loki health source when adding a CV step to your Continuous Deployment (CD) pipeline.

 ## Set up continuous verification